ktransier/blog/about/index.md

 <div class="post-title">About</div>

 Hi!
-I'm Kenneth Transier, a full stack developer working to improve the intersection of technology and human rights.
-Currently I work for [Resolve](http://theresolve.org) building the [LRA Crisis Tracker](http://lracrisistracker.com) and I'm finishing up my degree in Political Science at the University of Washington here in Seattle.
+I'm Kenneth Transier, a software engineer based in San Francisco.
+Currently I work for [Resolve](http://theresolve.org) building the [LRA Crisis Tracker](http://lracrisistracker.com) as a Technical Consultant.
+Previously I've worked for [Move Loot](https://moveloot.com) and [Donately](http://donate.ly/).

 You can reach me at
 <a href="mailto:hello@kenneth.fm">hello@kenneth.fm</a>